tythi/IntroResearchMethods/README.md

 | - | --- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | Average word length |
 | Average tweet length |

-To visualise this we will be using Jupyter Notebook to produce visualisations and reduce the amount of knowledge anyone needs to interpret them.